shycats/VirtuCameraMaya/README.md

 # VirtuCameraMaya
-Python Maya plug-in to make camera motion capture with VirtuCamera iOS App
+Python Maya® plug-in to make camera motion capture with VirtuCamera iOS App

 How to install VirtuCameraMaya: